Weekend Getaways

 Relax and listen to the waves crashing on the shore.
 (Photo: Getty Images)

-Sunday lunch is all about paella, and old-school seafood restaurants are everywhere in this former fishermen’s enclave.
+Sunday lunch is all about paella, and old-school seafood restaurants are everywhere in the former fishermen’s enclave of Barceloneta.
 Everyone has their favorite, but Can Majó, with its seaside terrace, is one of the most popular (and reservations are essential).

-From the port of Barceloneta, you can take a thrilling 10-minute cable car ride across the harbor to Montjuïc mountain, enjoying spectacular bird’s-eye views of the entire city.
-Then choose from Montjuïc’s many attractions: Hike to Montjuïc Castle (or hop on the nearby Telefèric de Montjuïc cable car) and explore this hilltop fortress’s long history, or walk 15 minutes to the Fundació Joan Miró, a museum devoted to the work of the Surrealist Catalan artist.
+From the port of Barceloneta, you can take a thrilling 10-minute cable car ride on the Telefèrico del Puerto across the harbor to Montjuïc mountain, enjoying spectacular bird’s-eye views of the entire city.
+From the choose from Montjuïc’s many attractions: Hike to Montjuïc Castle (or hop on the Telefèric de Montjuïc cable car) and explore this hilltop fortress’s long history, or walk 15 minutes to the Fundació Joan Miró, a museum devoted to the work of the Surrealist Catalan artist.

 Grab a drink at Terraza Miramar, with its eye-popping panoramic views of the city, sea and harbor, before taking the cable car back to Barceloneta.
-From here, it’s a short walk to the W Barcelona, where you can enjoy excellent grilled steaks by the beach at Fire.
+From here, it’s a short walk to the beachfront W Barcelona, where you can enjoy excellent wood fire parilla-grilled seafood, vegetables, and steaks at Fire.

-Ride the elevator up to the 26th floor to Eclipse, a swanky nightclub featuring live DJs, fabulous cocktails and sweeping Mediterranean views: It’s the perfect end to a perfect stay.
+Ride the elevator up to the 26th floor to NOXE, a cocktail bar and restaurant-turned-nightclub featuring live DJs and dancing after dark, fabulous cocktails, and sweeping Mediterranean views: It’s the perfect end to a perfect stay.